Nobody likes waking up in the morning.

 Grab a handful of nuts and seeds when energy levels are low between meals.
 This lovely lot are packed full of good fats to get you through until tea time.

 11. Get a good night’s sleep

-Of course, one of the best ways to feel fresh in the morning is to get a good night’s sleep.
+Of course, one of the best ways to feel fresh in the morning is to get a good night’s sleep – that way you’ll never be wondering how to wake up.
 If it’s getting enough shut-eye at night that’s you’re problem then here are simple ways to make sure you nod straight off.